chiyodad/cbeams.github.io/_posts/2014-08-23-dockerize-this.md

 ![VirtualBox Port Forwarding](http://i.imgur.com/5fgzCiw.jpg)

-**From virtual Linux guest to Docker container.** Port 4000 must be explicitly exposed on the container itself, and requests to the boot2docker daemon must be forwarded to it.
+**From virtual Linux guest to Docker container.** Finally, port 4000 must be explicitly exposed on the container itself, and requests to the boot2docker daemon must be forwarded to it.
 This is configured with the `-p 4000:4000` flag as seen in the step above.

+Altogether then, the request flow is:

+    router:80 -> mac:4000 -> vbox:4000 -> container:4000

+This is complicated, but it does work (as evidenced by your reading this right now).
+Keep in mind that the worst part is the VirtualBox configuration, and that goes away entirely if the physical server is a Linux box to begin with.

 ## Run everything on boot

-In some ways the hardest part.
+In some ways this hardest part.

 For the moment, I've added /Applications/boot2docker to the startup items for the main user on this box.